rei/asset-tag-frag-webpack-plugin/README.md

 ## Plugin Options

-You may pass an options object to the plugin to customize the filnames you want to write tags to as well as tag attributes you want to include in the tag.
+You may pass an options object to the plugin to customize the filenames you want to write tags to as well as tag attributes you want to include in the tag.

 NOTE: for now, all tag attributes you specify are included in corresponding js/css tags.